bliss-st/ss-website/_posts/2023-3-24-solar inverter.md

 ![solar](/assets/solar.png)

 I have a chapbook out.
-You can buy it here: https://bottlecap.press/products/solar
+You can buy it <a href="https://serenasol.in/2023/03/solar-inverter">here</a>.